Ovesh101/Jobify-Main/README.md

 The database is structured with the following key collections:
 1. **Users**: Contains user information such as email, name, role, status (active/inactive), etc.
 2. **Roles**: Stores different roles like Admin, User, etc., along with the associated permissions.
-3. **Permissions**: Defines different types of permissions (view, edit, delete, create) and which roles are allowed to perform them.
-4. **Jobs**: Stores job-related data including job title, description, status, and other details.
+3. **Jobs**: Stores job-related data including job title, description, status, and other details.

 ### API Endpoints
 The backend API provides several endpoints for interacting with the data: